Interfaces + Open Design / Applied

 01

 Start with this video's job: Study real open-source project structure as an input to reusable agent instructions and codebase conventions.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:20, where the video says: “quietly committing his personal .claude directory to a public repo called skills.
 It just sat there for a while, then this week it got fire.
 36,800 stars total, almost 3,000 forks all under MIT.
 The interesting part is...”

 02